Non-Blackbody Disks Can Help Explain Inferred AGN Accretion Disk Sizes: Introduction

-Here we explore a mechanism that can help explain the above observations: a disk that deviates from a blackbody such that as the radius decreases $\lambda_{\rm peak}$ shifts to an increasingly shorter wavelength than for a blackbody of the same total flux.
-We point out that electron scattering in the disk atmosphere of photons generated by free-free emission within the disk can produce an emergent spectrum with just such a shift (\S \ref{twomodels}).
+Here, we explore another mechanism that can help explain the above observations: a disk that deviates from a blackbody such that as the radius decreases, $\lambda_{\rm peak}$ shifts to an increasingly shorter wavelength than for a blackbody of the same total flux.
+Electron scattering in the disk atmosphere of photons generated by free-free emission within the disk can produce an emergent spectrum with just such a shift (\S \ref{twomodels}).
 As originally discussed in NT73 \S 5.10 and SS73 \S 3a, free-free emission produces shorter-wavelength photons deeper in the disk.
-If scattering is non-negligible in the disk atmosphere, such photons experience more scatterings and are less likely to escape; the emergent spectrum becomes non-blackbody.
-To locally radiate all energy generated by viscous dissipation, the disk must heat up: as scattering becomes sufficiently dominant (e.g., at low atmospheric densities), the peak of the spectrum shifts to shorter wavelengths and disks appear larger at a given wavelength than in the blackbody case.
-This spectral shift has been seen in previous work on disks with significant magnetic pressure support and thus low-density atmospheres \citep[e.g.,][]{2006ApJ...645.1402B}.
+If scattering is non-negligible in the disk atmosphere, such photons are less likely to escape; the emergent spectrum becomes non-blackbody (e.g., \citealt{ce87}).
+To locally radiate all energy generated by viscous dissipation, the disk must heat up: as scattering becomes sufficiently dominant (e.g., at low atmospheric densities), the peak of the spectrum shifts to shorter wavelengths and disks appear larger at a given wavelength than in the blackbody case (e.g., \citealt{1991ApJ...381L..39R}).
+A small spectral shift in this direction (of insufficient magnitude to match observations) can occur in the emission from disk regions where electron scattering dominates (\S 5.10 of NT73 and \S 3a of SS73).
+A further shift in this direction (still of insufficient magnitude to match observations) has been seen in previous work on disks with significant magnetic pressure support and thus low-density atmospheres \citep[e.g.,][]{2006ApJ...645.1402B}.
 This proposed explanation for large inferred accretion disk sizes is related to that of \cite{birdsnest}, but distinct in that the electron scattering occurs in an accreting inflow in that work and in the disk atmosphere in this model.
-We explore in \S \ref{ngc5548} what model parameters can produce a shift of the magnitude required to match the observations of NGC 5548 and discuss our results in \S \ref{theend}.
+In \S \ref{ngc5548}, we explore which model parameters can produce a shift of the magnitude required to match the observations of NGC 5548, and we discuss our results in \S \ref{theend}.